mateipopescu1510/Chess-Imitation-AI/README.md

 >- expanded [dataset](https://github.com/mateipopescu1510/Chess-Imitation-AI/blob/main/data/dataset.csv) by including data about *open and semi-open file control*, *center control* with my own simplistic scoring system
 >- also added data about *pawn structure* - what I think to be one of the most important that determines how well I play a position; my style being more positional, with a preference for *closed* positions
 >   - by counting pawns and [ram formations](https://www.chessprogramming.org/Pawn_Rams_(Bitboards)), every position was classified as ```open```, ```semi-open```, ```semi-closed``` or ```closed```.

+>### 3/08
+>- encoded data necessary to be used with neural network training (boards, moves)
+>- created basic ResNet (residual neural network) with a variable number of residual layers

+>### 14/08
+>- reorganized files
+>- implemented custom function to evaluate all positions in the dataset, to be used in the model's training
+>- better move encoding and policy generation. enforced legal moves by using legal move masks both in training policies and model policy output
+>- improved model architecture to return both a *policy* and an *evaluation*
+>- created a search tree with *alpha beta pruning* to search based on the model's evaluation
+>- implemented a simple interface in pygame